Locynaeh/minutaria/README.rst

     ``pip3 install pycairo``
 - Execute
     ``pip3 install PyGObject``
+- For just-playback:
+    ``pip3 install just_playback``

-A requirement.txt is inclued in this repository for the two last steps, you can use it with:
+A requirement.txt is inclued in this repository for the three last steps, you can use it with:
     ``pip3 install -r requirements.txt``

 Use